 PSY 2352-3 Interviewing Techniques (2-3 credit hours)

 A practical course in how to conduct an interview as an interviewer.
 Basic interviewing skills are emphasized.
 Emphasis is on learning by doing.
 Skills learned apply to many settings.

-PSY 3013 Psychology of Human Flourishing (3 credit hours)
+PSY 3013 Contemporary Social Issues (3 credit hours)